thevisgroup/CGVC-Website/README.md

 1. All changes **must** include a commit message explaining the changes you've made.
 1. A commit **must** focus on a single subject only, so it's easier to follow and debug.

+By doing so you are also leaving a useful guide to the future maintainers.

 ## Add a new conference